Xndr2/SleddingEngineTweaks/README.md

 # Sledding Engine Tweaks

+## ⚠️ Important Notice
+**Please be aware that Sledding Engine Tweaks is currently under active development and is not yet feature-complete.** Many functionalities may be missing or not fully operational.

+This framework is primarily being developed for the upcoming **Sledding Game** on Steam.
+However, since the game is not yet released, current development and testing of the base framework are being conducted using **Lethal Company**.
+It should also be compatible with other games built with **Unity 2022.3.9**.

+---

 Welcome to Sledding Engine Tweaks (SET), a powerful modding framework for Unity games, built on BepInEx.
 SET provides an advanced Lua scripting layer that allows for the rapid development of custom mods without needing to recompile or restart the game.
 Create new UI, manipulate game objects, listen for keyboard input, change game settings, and much more, all from simple `.lua` script files.

 ## Features
-- **Powerful Lua Scripting:** Leverage the lightweight and fast MoonSharp Lua interpreter to run your mods.
+- 🟩**Lua Scripting:** Use the MoonSharp Lua interpreter to run your mods.
-- **Live Script Loading:** Drop `.lua` files into the scripts folder, and they are loaded automatically.
+- 🟥**Live Script Loading:** Drop `.lua` files into the scripts folder, and they are loaded automatically.
 No restart required!
-- **Dynamic In-Game UI:** Create your own mod panels with tabs, buttons, labels, and toggles directly from Lua.
+- 🟩**Dynamic In-Game UI:** Create your own mod panels with tabs, buttons, labels, and toggles directly from Lua.
 All UI elements can have their own scriptable callbacks.
-- **Rich Game API:** A secure and extensive `game` API is exposed to Lua, giving you control over the player, game objects, input, configuration, and more.
+- 🟧**Rich Game API:** A secure and extensive `game` API is exposed to Lua, giving you control over the player, game objects, input, configuration, and more.
-- **Persistent Configuration:** Scripts can save and load their own settings, which persist between game sessions.
+- 🟩**Persistent Configuration:** Scripts can save and load their own settings, which persist between game sessions.
-- **Built-in Event System:** Hook into core game events like `OnUpdate` and `OnSceneLoaded` to trigger your script's logic.
+- 🟧**Built-in Event System:** Hook into core game events like `OnUpdate` and `OnSceneLoaded` to trigger your script's logic.

 ## For Players: Installation
 1. Make sure you have [BepInEx](https://github.com/BepInEx/BepInEx) installed for your game.